NicholasSchmidt246/NicholasSchmidt246.github.io/README.md

 ## Code Review

 I completed a code review for the open source sudoku puzzle solver, it can be viewed [here](https://screencast-o-matic.com/watch/cr1rVNV1brL).
 Use the password: 21EW5
+This code review demonstrates the following course objective:

+1. Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science.

+To do this, I explain possible future enhancements which demonstrates the capabilities of the tool.
+I also explain possible issues / costs based on design decisions.

 ## Enhancement 1: *(Software design and engineering)*
 ### Rewrite the code in C# and transform it into a web service with a defined API.